HenrikSamuelsson/reading-feedback-systems/README.md

 ### Terms

-The following terms are introduced in this chapter.
+Alphabetical list of terms introduced in chapter 1:

 __closed loop__ A system divided into parts that are interconnected in a cycle.
 A system with feedback will include a closed loop.